Sulzfluh cave path

 Anreise Information

-Via the A13 freeway to Landquart, continue on the N28 national road in the direction of Davos / Vereina.
-In Küblis leave the national road and turn left after the traffic circle at the entrance to the village in the direction of Luzein, Pany, St. Antönien.
-Follow the mountain road to St. Antönien, continue through the village to Rüti.
-In direction Partnun until the last parking lot P6 in Garstett.
+Via motorway A13 to Landquart, then via national road N28 towards Davos / Vereina.
+In Küblis leave the national road and after the roundabout at the village entrance turn left towards Luzein, Pany, St. Antönien.
+Follow the mountain road to St. Antönien, through the village further to Rüti.
+Towards Partnun to the last parking lot P6 in Garstädt.

 Parken

-In St. Antönien, all parking spaces are subject to a fee.
-In the parking lots you can pay with cash, Parkingpay app, Easy-Park or Twint.
-The last parking lot P6 Garstett with day ticket is located below Partnunstafel, about 3.5 km outside of St. Antönien.
+All parking spaces in St. Antönien are subject to a fee.
+Payment can be made in cash, via the Parkingpay app, Easy-Park or Twint on the parking lots.
+The last parking lot P6 Garstett with day ticket is located below the Partnunstafel, about 3.5 km outside of St. Antönien.

 Verantwortlich für diesen Inhalt Prättigau Marketing.